 Proof of good character, such as a police certificate.

-Evidence of sufficient funds to cover living expenses throughout your stay in New Zealand, which is typically NZ$15,000 for a full year of study or NZ$1,250 per month.
+Evidence of sufficient funds to cover living expenses throughout your stay in New Zealand, which is typically NZ$20,000 for a full year of study or NZ$1,667 per month.
 This can be demonstrated through:

-You are a citizen of a country with a high incidence of tuberculosis.
+You are from a country with a high incidence of tuberculosis

 The application process for a New Zealand student visa can vary depending on the specific visa you require.
 At IDP, we understand that managing this process can be complex, so we're here to assist you every step of the way.
 For more detailed information on visa types and specific requirements, please refer to the New Zealand Government's Immigration website.